-Recycled Growth Fund and Strategic Growth Fund Loans
+Recycled Growth Fund Loans

-The Combined Authority has historically offered capital loans to local companies, and other Local Authorities, via recycled growth funds on the advice of the Business Board, where the projects are considered to achieve value for money and fit with the strategic direction set out in the Local Industrial Strategy.
+The Combined Authority offers capital loans to local companies, and other Local Authorities, on the advice of the Business Board, where the projects are considered to achieve value for money and fit with the strategic direction set out in the Local Industrial Strategy.
+As the majority of Growth Funds was awarded prior to March 2022 the extent of new loans that will be available in 2022-23 is likely to be quite small.